 In Term 4, all Co-curricular Drama students participate in either the On Camera Film Festival or the Centre Stage Drama Festival to showcase their year’s work to their fellow students, family and friends.

-The Co-curricular Language Arts program at Pymble provides students with the opportunity to participate in a variety of different Language Arts programs and competitions in Debating, Public Speaking and Mock Law.
+The Co-curricular Language Arts Program provides students with the opportunity to participate in a variety of programs, including Debating, Public Speaking, Mock Law and UN Advocacy.

 Pymble has a long tradition of excellence in music and offers an array of bands, choirs, orchestras and ensembles for students to join, as well as private music tuition.